aychen5/personal-site/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hi!
 I am the current [Bright Line Watch](http://brightlinewatch.org/) Fellow and Research Associate at Dartmouth College in the Department of Quantitative Social Science.
 I graduated with a Master's degree in Political Science from McGill University in Montréal, Canada, where I was a member of the [Centre for the Study of Democratic Citizenship](https://csdc-cecd.ca/).
-I am broadly interested in applying experimental design principles and statistical techniques to make causal inferences in the social sciences.
-I study comparative voting behaviour and electoral institutions.
+I like grappling with social science questions by using experimental and quasi-experimental strategies to make causal inferences.
+I often find the assumptions underlying causal interpretations equally as interesting.
+Recently, I have been studying and thinking about the spread of misinformation online and content moderation.